How will you protect your stack of cash?

 Now imagine where you will keep this money.
 It’s probably safe to assume you are thinking of some sort of structure like your home or business.
 You’ll need someplace protected from the elements so your cash doesn’t get damaged or lost.

 Does your structure have doors?
 Are the doors locked?
-Are they wooden doors with a simple lock or steal doors with multiple deadbolts and locks?
+Are they wooden doors with a simple lock or steel doors with multiple deadbolts and locks?
 Is there a guard dog inside in case someone gets past the locked door?
 Do you have a security system with cameras and an alarm to further discourage an intruder from stealing your cash?
 Is your money stored in a safe?
 Maybe you have even hidden the safe so it is not immediately clear where your money is at.
 Remember, this money is all that you possess to get the things you need to survive.

 If you can clearly understand the magnitude of losing your money in this scenario, it is probably safe to say that you will have as many of these layers of security in place as possible to keep someone from getting to and taking your money.
 Okay, so your money in this hypothetical story is secure.
 You feel safe that nobody is going to take it from you.

 Okay, now please join me back in reality.
 What about all the data on your business computer network?
 Our society has changed how we buy things.
 Sure, we carry some cash for purchases but many of our financial transactions occur online.
 Access to completing these transactions becomes as valuable as that stack of cash we had in the previous scenario.

 Now think about your business.
 Do you use an accounting program to bill your clients and pay your vendors?
 Do you keep your customer contact information stored on your network?
 How about trade secrets like your pricing, your advertising creative plans or even design or engineering work that sets you apart from your competition?
 Essentially everything you need to continue operating your business resides somewhere on your IT network.